r3e-network/AutoClaude/README-NEO-RS.md

-# Claude Autopilot for Neo-rs
+# AutoClaude for Neo-rs

-This is a specialized version of Claude Autopilot specifically designed for the Neo-rs project - a complete Rust implementation of the Neo N3 blockchain platform, converted from the C# reference implementation.
+This is a specialized version of AutoClaude specifically designed for the Neo-rs project - a complete Rust implementation of the Neo N3 blockchain platform, converted from the C# reference implementation.

 ## 🎯 Mission